Kattis/problemtools/README.md

  - `problem2pdf`: convert a problem statement to pdf
  - `problem2html`: convert a problem statement to html

-Running any of them without any command-line options gives documentation on what parameters they accept.
+Running any of them with command-line option `-h` gives documentation on what arguments they accept.

 ## Example Problems